Home

 - Sync to reconcile identities in the central metaverse

-- Export changes to target systems with pending export management
+- Export changes to target systems with Pending Export management

 - Schedule automated synchronisation using cron or interval-based triggers